Fraunhofer-SIT/charra/README.md

 * Use non-zero reference PCRs.
 * "Extended" *TPM Quote* using TPM audit session(s) and *TPM PCR Read* operations.
 * Make CHARRA a library (`libcharra`) and make *attester* and *verifier* example code in `example` folder.
-* Dynamic allocation for QCBOR encoded data:
-  > You pass a UsefulBuf that has a NULL pointer and size set to SIZE_MAX to QCBOREncode_Init() and then do the encode just like when you do it for real.
-  > See documentation for QCBOREncode_Init(). — Laurence Lundblade (developer of QCBOR)
 * Add `*_free()` functions for all data transfer objects (DTOs).
 * Introduce semantic versioning as CHARRA develops along the way to become stable.